 Social Login – With this, you can add options to login with Facebook and Google instead of registering with new credentials.
 Turn on the Facebook toggle to enable login via Facebook and Google toggle for login via Google.

 Login – This will add a login link to the registration form.
-You can set the login link as the default WordPress login link or set a custom link from the Link dropdown.
+You can set the login link as default WordPress login link or set a custom link from the Link dropdown.
 You can also customise the link text and before text.

 Extra Text – With this, you can add some additional text to your form.